Brethland/Brethland.github.io/personal/interest.md

 I am interested in homotopy theory, especially the [motivic homotopy theory](/landscape/motivic.md) and its relation to algebraic $K$-theory, arithmetic cohomology and geometry.

-The first inspiration that guides me to study maths is type theory.
+I have an interest on formalizing mathematics too, in particular, algebra in $\textsf{L}\exists \forall \textsf{N}$ and homotopy theory in HoTT.
+Actually, the first inspiration that guides me to study maths is type theory.
 My [bachelor thesis](/personal/bachelor.md) is just about homotopy type theory.